 Using eMagiz as producer

-In this microlearning, we will focus on how you can utilize eMagiz as a producer within the context of Event Streaming.
-In other words, eMagiz will produce data on a specific topic.
-Other parties can in turn process the data retrieved from that topic in a manner they desire.
+In this microlearning, we will explore how to effectively use eMagiz as a producer in the context of Event Streaming.
+We will guide you through the process of setting up eMagiz to produce data on specific topics, which other systems can then process in a manner they desire.

 Should you have any questions, please contact academy@emagiz.com.